polyurichard/lectures/OOD2026/draft.md

         self.thumbnail_path = thumbnail_path
 ```

+**Notice what happens here:** When we call `super().__init__()`, we're invoking the parent `Note` class's constructor, which includes our title validation logic.
+We don't need to copy-paste that validation into `AudioNote` and `VideoNote`—it's automatically inherited.

 The title validation "just works" for every kind of note.
+Add a video note with a 30-character title?
+The validation will catch it, even though `VideoNote` itself doesn't contain any validation code.
+This is the power of inheritance: **write once, benefit everywhere.**

 ![alt text](image-2.png)

+Inheritance creates an **"is-a"** relationship: an AudioNote **is a** Note (with extra features).
+This relationship isn't just philosophical—it has real implications for how we can use these objects, as we'll see next.

 ---
 ## 6. Polymorphism and Special Capabilities with Playable Interface

+### One Interface, Many Forms

+Polymorphism—from Greek "poly" (many) and "morph" (form)—is the ability to treat different types of objects uniformly, as long as they share a common interface.
+It's one of OOP's most powerful features.

+Here's a real-world scenario: some notes can be "played"—audio and video notes—while others cannot.
+We want to write code that can play any playable note without caring about whether it's audio or video.
+How do we express this in our design?

-Some notes can be "played"—like audio or video.
-Define a `Playable` interface:
+We define a `Playable` interface:

 ```python
 class Playable(ABC):